 Office hours:

-Technology implementation success is 20-30% technology and 70-80% people and process.
 The organizations that thrive with Salesforce are those that invest as heavily in adoption and change management as they do in configuration and customization.

 User adoption isn't an event—it's a journey requiring continuous attention, investment, and improvement.
 The payoff is transformational: a system that users actually embrace, data that leadership can trust, and capabilities that drive competitive advantage.

 Disclaimer: This content is for informational purposes only and does not constitute professional advice.
-Consult with qualified professionals regarding your specific business and AI implementation requirements.
+Consult with qualified professionals regarding your specific business and implementation requirements.